FFMG/myoddweb.piger/monitor/api/python/Doc/c-api/import.rst

 .. c:function:: PyObject* PyImport_GetImporter(PyObject *path)

-   Return an importer object for a :data:`sys.path`/:attr:`pkg.__path__` item *path*, possibly by fetching it from the :data:`sys.path_importer_cache` dict.
+   Return a finder object for a :data:`sys.path`/:attr:`pkg.__path__` item *path*, possibly by fetching it from the :data:`sys.path_importer_cache` dict.
 If it wasn't yet cached, traverse :data:`sys.path_hooks` until a hook is found that can handle the path item.
 Return ``None`` if no hook could;
-   this tells our caller it should fall back to the built-in import mechanism.
+   this tells our caller that the :term:`path based finder` could not find a finder for this path item.
 Cache the result in :data:`sys.path_importer_cache`.
-Return a new reference to the importer object.
+   Return a new reference to the finder object.

 .. c:function:: void _PyImport_Init()